deephaven/deephaven-core/README.md

 ### Deephaven run from Python

 When a Deephaven server is started from Python, executing Deephaven queries from Python does _not_ require the key.
 However, if you wish to connect to the IDE via your web browser, you will need the pre-shared key.
-If you don't set the key, you won't be able to access it, since Deephaven servers started from Python don't generate Docker logs.
+You will not be able to get the pre-shared key unless you set it yourself.
 To set the pre-shared key, add `"-Dauthentication.psk=<YourKey>"` as an additional JVM parameter to the server.
 The following example sets the key to `MyPreSharedKey`:

 ```python
 from deephaven_server import Server